hanzcheng/Complete_flux_upwinded/README.md

 unstructured 1d grids for a singularly perturbed advection-diffusion equation and some multidimensional extensions.
 Journal of Scientific Computing, 72(1):373-395, Jul 2017.

-3. H. M. Cheng and J. ten Thije Boonkkamp.
+3. H. M. Cheng and J. H. M. ten Thije Boonkkamp.
 A Generalised Complete Flux scheme for anisotropic advection-diffusion equations.
 Advances in Computational Mathematics, 47(2), 2021.